dcos/dcos-docs/1.7/usage/cli/index.md

     dcos config set core.reporting False

 **ssl_verify** Indicates whether to verify SSL certs for HTTPS or path to certs.
-By default this is set to `False`.
+By default this is set to `True`.
 For example, to set to true:

     dcos config set core.ssl_verify True